bitcoin-unlimited/BUwiki/wally/faq.md

 ## Why are logins using IDENTITY so secure?
 You initiate a login by bringing up the login page of a website on any device's screen, for example, your laptop.
 Use Wally to scan the login QR shown on the login page.
 Wally initiates the login by requesting, via the internet, a cryptographic challenge string from that website.
 The website then sends the challenge.
 Wally, using your cryptographic ID, processes the string, proves that it is your device/wallet that is requesting the login, and sends back the proof.
 Once the website sees the proof, it logs you in without any need for you to risk entering your user name or password using a keyboard.
 Among other benefits, key logger attacks are completely foiled.

+## How do I sign up for and later log in to an IDENTITY website?
+On your laptop, desktop, or tablet, go to the log in page of the website.
+Two QR codes will be displayed, one for registering and one for logging in.
+When signing up, use the Wally QR scan icon to scan the registration QR code.
+Follow the registration instructions that will be displayed.

+Once registered, to log in to the website just use Wally to scan the login QR code that is displayed on the website's login page.
+You'll be automatically and securely logged in.

 ## How do I enter my identity information.
 Select the Identity icon at the bottom of Wally's home page.
 The **Identity** page will be displayed.
 A list of your selected web sites that support the Identity feature is displayed.
 Select one of these web sites and a page showing a list of your identity information is displayed along with a switch for each item on the list.
 Items supported by the web site are in black, and identity items not supported are in grey.
 (Note to self: How does one populate the identity info.
 Has this been implemented yet?)
 Turn on the switch for any item that you wish to pass to the web site when logging in.
 (How does one get a URL onto the web site list?)